gscheff/gtm-mcp/README.md

 Useful if you plan to modify the code locally.
 Changes in `src/gtm_mcp/` are immediately reflected.

+Run this command from the same directory where `pyproject.toml` is located:
+Unix/macOS
+`python3 -m build`

+Windows
+`py -m build`

 #### 2. Install from built wheel

+This command should output a lot of text and once completed should generate two files in the `dist` directory.

 ```bash
 pip install dist/gtm_mcp-0.1.0-py3-none-any.whl